igorantolic/ai-esp32-rotary-encoder/README.md

 You can also use a button.
 Version 1.3 and above has significant changes after I found previous implementation didnt fit my needs.
 All examples are now updated, so if you used it before and getting crashes or you dont like a button how it is working, check a new examples.

 For compatibility older examples still works but will become obsolete soon.

+**update 2023-05 for button custom iplementation (long click...)**

+Some people asked how they can handle more complex button events like double click, short press, long press.

+There is an example Esp32RotaryEncoderButtonOptions.ino

+You will fint there how to implement long press, how to invert button state, but also get ideas how to implement double click.
+The code is nonblocking so try to rotate a rotary encoder while the button is down.

 # Support fot ESP8266 added 10/2021